 The charges relate to an incident on May 21, last year when the 21-year-old gave the officer Mebeverine - a drug used to treat irritable bowel syndrome.

-Cooke, who is originally from the Lettershandoney area was jailed for almost three years in September last year for burglary offences.
+Cooke, who is originally from the Lettershandoney area, was jailed for almost three years in September last year for burglary offences.
 He will also spend 16 months on licence following his release.

-He appeared at Belfast Crown Court yesterday in relation to the poisoning offence and entered a guilty plea.
+He appeared at Belfast Crown Court this week in relation to the poisoning offence and entered a guilty plea.